Give your AI agent the audit context it needs.

 No bearer tokens in your config.
 Each connection runs the full authorisation-code + PKCE flow, audience-bound to /api/mcpvia RFC 8707 so a leaked token can't be replayed against another resource.
 Tokens hash-at-rest; the raw value lives only in your client.

-Six tools, all read-only.
+Six read-only tools plus score-neutral write tools for feedback and owner decisions — nothing the agent calls edits, hides, deletes, or rescores a scan.
 Per-token (60/min), per-user (200/min) and per-client (1000/min) Upstash buckets stop a runaway loop from eating your context window or our DB pool.
 429s come back with the standard Retry-After + X-RateLimit-* headers.

 One-click revoke